RedisLabs/redislabs-docs/content/rs/references/metrics/redis-on-flash.md

 ## Calculated metrics

-These Redis on Flash statistics can be calculated from other metrics.
+These RoF statistics can be calculated from other metrics.

 - RoF average key size with overhead